 Rental property owners could become the defendant in a personal injury claim if the property were hazardous.
 If the tenant or a member of their family sustains injuries in or around the property, a legal claim is possible.

 In New York, landlords and tenants are required to complete the terms of the lease agreement.
 A tenant cannot be evicted unless he or she violates the terms of the lease.
 A landlord cannot be held accountable for a tenant’s belongings for an event that wasn’t their fault.
-Tenants or landlords who need legal assistance contact a Landlord and Tenant Attorney Nassau County NY through The Law Offices of Peter Morra in Nassau County NY right now.
+Tenants or landlords who need legal assistance contact a Landlord and Tenant Attorney Nassau County NY through Business name in Nassau County NY right now.